-Common Core State Standards (CCSS): Describes what students are expected to learn at every grade level in order to be prepared for success in college and careers.
+Common Core State Standards (CCSS): A set of standards outlining what students are expected to learn at every grade level in order to be prepared for success in college and career.
 CCSS is designed to be relevant to the real world and help students succeed in a global economy.
-Chicago Public Schools began the transition to CCSS in School Year 2011-12 and fully implemented during School Year 2014-15.
+Chicago Public Schools began the transition to CCSS in SY2011-12 and fully implemented CCSS during SY2014-15.